 - 150. The current data arrangements continue the historical process of recording actual achievement in data returns.
 Achievement gives institutions easy audit compliance evidence of retention particularly in relation to the student's core learning aim. - 151.
 Evidence that a student has achieved must be available.
-This could be: - a. evidence of entry to and completion of a relevant programme - b. an official results list or slip, or a certificate issued by the awarding body (either by paper or electronic records), or
+This could be: - a. evidence of entry to and completion of a relevant programme - b. an official results list or slip, or a certificate issued by the awarding body (either by paper or electronic records), or - c. for institution-accredited programmes, a record of achievement, institution certification, or progress reports indicating achievement of the student's learning programme

-- c. for institution-accredited programmes, a record of achievement, institution certification, or progress reports indicating achievement of the student's learning programme - 152.
-Institutions must have evidence that supports records or claims for achievement of non-accredited learning aims that is as robust as that for qualifications that are regulated by Ofqual. - 153.
+- 152. Institutions must have evidence that supports records or claims for achievement of non-accredited learning aims that is as robust as that for qualifications that are regulated by Ofgual. - 153.
 Where achievement is recorded, institutions must retain learning outcomes records with the associated initial assessment records or learning agreements, showing that the student has met the agreed learning aims and achieved the appropriate objective.

-Approved qualifications and LARS
+Approved qualifications and FaLA as it replaces LARS

 - 154. An approved qualification is a current qualification listed on the ESFA list of qualifications approved for funding 14 to 19. - 155.
-The Learning Aim Reference Service (LARS) is the repository for detailed information on learning aims.
-If you have queries or questions on LARS, please contact the ESFA service desk.
+The Find a learning aim which will replace the Learning Aim Reference Service (LARS) is the repository for detailed information on learning aims.
+If you have queries or questions on FaLA or LARS, please contact the ESFA service desk.